matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 instance.
 If primary zone becomes available, failover does not revert automatically.
 Remember, High Availability setup cannot be used as a Read Replica.

 12) Cloud Storage Scenarios.
-Regulatory compliance: Object should not be modified for 2 years.
+Regulatory compliance: Object should not be modified for 2 years?
 Answer: Configure and lock data retention policy.

 13) Cloud Storage Scenarios.
-Customer wants to manage their keys.
+Customer wants to manage their keys?
 Answer: Customer managed keys, managed by customer in Cloud KMS.

 14) Cloud Storage Scenarios.
 I will frequently access objects in a bucket for 30 days.
 After that I don't expect to access